ammonl/potluck/README.md

-# Grillaften
+# POTLUCK

-Grillaften is a web application designed to manage  potluck events.
+Potluck Organizer is a web application designed to manage shared dish events.
 It allows users to register items they plan to bring, view other participants' contributions, and manage the event details.
 The application is built using React, TypeScript, and Supabase for backend services.

 ## Features